Hrithik-C-A/postal-details-finder-app/README.md

 **Features:**

-- Search for postal details by pin code or branch name
+- Search for postal details by pin code or branch name.
-- View a list of results, including the postal code, branch name, address, and contact information
+- View a list of results, including the postal code, branch name, address, and contact information.
-- Click on a result to be redirected to the post office location on Google Maps
+- Click on a result to be redirected to the post office location on Google Maps.
-- Fully mobile-responsive
+- Fully mobile-responsive.
-- Easy to use
+- Easy to use.
-- Clean, user-friendly interface
+- Clean, user-friendly interface.

 **Tech Stack:**